Kometa-Team/ImageMaid/README.md

 #### Plex Path

-The only required Option is the `Plex Path` Option which is the Plex Config Folder containing the servers Metadata including `Cache`, `Metadata`, and `Plug-in Support`.
+The only required Option is the `Plex Path` Option which is the Plex Config Directory containing the servers Metadata including `Cache`, `Metadata`, and `Plug-in Support`.

 To set the `Plex Path` for the run:
 * **Environment Variable:** `PLEX_PATH=C:\Plex Media Server`